typesense/typesense-website/docs-site/content/0.22.1/api/documents.md

   </template>
 </Tabs>

-When a `string[]` field is queried, the `highlights` structure would include the corresponding matching array indices of the snippets.
+When a `string[]` field is queried, the `highlights` structure will include the corresponding matching array indices of the snippets.
 For e.g:

 <Tabs :tabs="['JSON']">
   <template v-slot:JSON>